GoogleCloudPlatform/cloud-solutions/projects/dataproc-trino-autoscaler/docs/deployment.md

     -   The code systemctl daemon-reload reloads the systemd daemon configuration.
 This ensures that the systemd daemon is aware of the new service file trino_autoscaler.service.
+    -   When you are using a port other than 8060 for Trino, add the port number with a space after `config.textproto` on the `ExecStart` command.

     ```bash
     TRINO_AUTO_SCALER_SERVICE_FOLDER="/usr/lib/systemd/system/"